seajoshc/alppb/README.md

     - [ ] Verify they're using the actual right python versions as part of each test
     - [ ] Inspect the zip and make sure it contains what's expected
 - [x] Package and Submit to PyPi
-- [ ] Dockerize and submit to Dockerhub
 - [x] Make CodeBuild Docker image details more clear and document
 - [ ] Add verbosity levels
 - [ ] Add Sphinx docs